 Role and function of Palliative Care Association of Kota Kinabalu

-Operating from “Rumah PCA”, the PCA has a core staff of a Nurse Manager, 3 full time Nurse Coordinators, Administrative Assistant, a Driver and over 70 volunteers consisting of doctors, nurses and lay volunteers; who provide care for 60 patients at home at any one time encompassing:
+Under the guidance of "Father of Pallicative Care", Datuk Dr Ranjit and "Mother of Palliative Care", Datin Dr Molly, Palliative Care Association have been operating for fifteen years from “Rumah PCA”.
+Palliative Care Association has a core staff of a Nurse Manager, one Medical Doctor, four full time Nurses Coordinators, one Administrative Secretary, a Driver and over 70 volunteers consisting of doctors, nurses and lay volunteers; who provide care for patients at home at any one time encompassing:

 home